 Basically GDocs/Notion meets Git: made for knowledge connectivity and cross-pollination as opposed to disparate content silos.
-It’s also the final and most complete form of what I call ‘socialized proof of work’, which I’ll expand on in a forthcoming post.
+It’s also the final and most complete form of what I call ‘socialized proof of work’.

 Beyond the foundational building blocks mentioned here, countless sub-components can be added to our stack as 3rd party integrations or bundled add-ons.

 Streams & Gardens are greatly enhanced by read-it-later apps and RSS readers.

 All of Identity, Bonfire and Stream can be deeply complemented by Stalwart Mail Server; with a slightly different framing the email protocol would have been listed as another top-level component.

 An immense amount of work has already gone into the communications infrastructure of the world wide web.
 All the essential tech we need is already made.
 What’s missing is a coordinated effort to point our collective innovations in the same direction, towards digital emancipation as our final destination.

 There’s no good reason for our global nation of netizens to remain beholden to the corporate conglomerates who co-opted our digital commons to sell it back to us.

 When you’re able, if only for a moment, stop building for survival and begin building for liberty.